Lecrapouille/zipper/README.md

 #### Destructor / closing / reopening

-Do not forget to call explictely `close()` (called implicitly from its destructor) else the zip will not be well formed and `Unzipper` will fail opening it for example.
+Do not forget to call explicitly `close()` (called implicitly from its destructor) else the zip will not be well formed and `Unzipper` will fail to open it for example.

 ```c++
 Zipper zipper("ziptest.zip", ...);